librato/api-docs/source/includes/_alerts.md

 >Example Request

->Return all alerts owned by the user with `production` in the name:
+>Return all enabled alerts owned by the user with `production` in the name:

 ```shell
 curl \